-The Bill bans raising the rent during the first part of the tenancy and dropping it down after.
+The fees ban prohibits raising the rent during the first part of the tenancy and dropping it down after.
 This is to prevent landlords offsetting any increase in agent fees via the rent.

 You can increase the rent after a tenancy has begun, but only if you’ve included a rent review clause in the tenancy agreement provided the rent review clause permits both a reduction or an increase dependent on circumstances.

-What can Landlords Charge fees for Now the Bill has Passed?
+What can Landlords Charge Fees for now the Fees ban has Passed?

 You are still entitled to charge for reasonable fees, though a lot of the acceptable fees now come with additional guidelines, many of which have already been covered in this article.

-According to the new legislation, the fees listed below are the only ones considered legitimate.
+According to the fee ban legislation, the fees listed below are the only ones considered legitimate.
 Any fees charged outside of these are considered prohibited payments.